CarlMM/SocialPlatformProjectWebApiAndFrontend/Features+Userstories.md

 Scenario: Wrong input emailaddress/nickname

--Given I entered wrong email/nickname
+- Given I entered wrong email/nickname
--When I enter emailadress
+- When I enter emailadress
--And all the others details are correct
+- And all the others details are correct
--And I submit the form
+- And I submit the form
--Then I should be displayed a message wrong email/nickname format.
+- Then I should be displayed a message wrong email/nickname format.

 -----------------------------------